 I make functional pottery to infiltrate the subconscious considerations of everyday rituals with uniquely handmade objects.
 Living with and handling handmade pottery changes ones understanding of their ability to impact the environments we make and realigns our rituals in regard to eating, happiness and the incorporation of beauty in everyday life.
 My pots are meant to serve as reminders not only to mindfully consume but to also consider their own footprint as a maker.

-I just made it to 40!
-Time moves so fast.
+I’m 41.
 After taking over spare bathrooms and porches to throw pots and rigging up outlandish temporary studios in various apartments in Palms, Encino, and Woodland Hills, California I finally convinced my city dwelling husband to move to the extreme Northeastern edge of Los Angeles County.
 Here I can have a garage and a some space to stretch out and make pots.
 Lancaster is admittedly a bit rough, but shows a lot of promise to artists priced out of affordable housing in the city of LA.

 I got my start in clay back in 1992 at Dr. Phillips High school in Orlando, FL.
 Where my ceramics teacher, Mr. (Mike) Lalone brought in an incredible line up of visiting artists to give workshops in our classroom including Josh Deweese, Val Cushing, and Steven Hill.
 He taught us how to build and fire our own wood kiln and arranged to have the wood donated from the Wild West stunt show held daily across the street at Universal Studios.
 He also set me up in an after school job throwing pots for Bill Colby (aka Colby Clayworks) out at Disney Village where I heard enough jokes about Patrick Swayze and made enough carved votive candle holders to fill a house.
 For our senior year Mr. Lalone took us on a bus trip up to North Carolina to see Rock Creek Pottery (Will Ruggles and Douglass Rankin) and stay at Penland School of Crafts.
 After I graduated in 1996, I went back to Penland School as a work-study student scrubbing pots and pans and cleaning cabins to offset the expense of attending Mary Rohem's woodfire workshop.

 After my time at the Art Institute I made a very expensive decision to enroll in the graduate program for Art History at the University of Missouri in Kansas City.
 I cringe now with embarrassment that I had to redo all of their undergraduate Art History courses despite having surpassed the prerequisites while at KCAI.
 At UMKC I was admitted without a scholarship or any assistance and was entirely dependent on loans.
-I spent several years there, making another rookie mistake by falling for the part time contemporary art professors (Dr. Randall Griffey and Dr. Leesa Fanning) and not forming a solid relationship with the full time faculty that would later need to sit on my thesis committee.
+I spent several years there, making another rookie mistake by falling for the part time contemporary art professors (Dr. Randall Griffey and Dr. Leesa Fanning) and not forming a solid relationship with the full time faculty that I would later need to sit on my thesis committee.
 I left the program after the realization that I was in the wrong place, but not before wracking up an insurmountable amount of student loan debt.

 But I did have many bright spots during graduate school.
 I worked as researcher and writer for educational programming guides at ExhibitsUSA, as a gallery director at Red Star Studios Ceramic Center (now also known as the Belger Crane Yard Studios) and at the Byron C. Cohen Gallery as an assistant gallery director.
 I reviewed some shows while employed as a freelance critic at the late Review Magazine.
 I was also invited to write at the Archie Bray Foundation, as a Jentel Critic, in 2005.

 After relocating to Los Angeles in 2005 I worked for the Frank Lloyd Gallery for a bit and then for a while as a consultant for Craft In America.
 I did research and other tasks pertaining to their book, exhibition and documentary.
-I’ve taken other less interesting jobs since then to pay the bills ... but eventually found my way back to teaching some classes at Berman Ceramic Arts in North Hollywood, various art and ceramic classes for homeschooled kids at Huckleberry Center for Creative Learning and later with Learning Beyond the Book.
+I’ve taken other less interesting jobs since then to pay the bills ... but eventually found my way back to teaching some classes at Berman Ceramic Arts in North Hollywood, various art and ceramic classes for homeschool kids at Huckleberry Center for Creative Learning and later with Learning Beyond the Book.